calcmogul/controls-engineering-in-frc/README.md

 command.

 ```
-pip3 install --user frccontrol
+pip install --user frccontrol
 ```

 Some also use bookutil, a Python package containing common utilities for this book.
-That can be installed by running `pip3 install --user -e bookutil` from the root of this Git repository.
+That can be installed by running `pip install --user -e bookutil` from the root of this Git repository.

 The scripts can be run as follows: